How to Sleep with Chronic Pain

 Sleeping with Acid Reflux

-This one isn’t exactly related to pain, but we threw it in as a bonus – because trying to sleep with acid reflux can be tough.
+This one isn’t exactly related to chronic pain, but we threw it in as a bonus – because trying to sleep with acid reflux can be tough.
 Elevating the head is what experts recommend to help you sleep with acid reflux.
 You can use pillows under your head, or you can even place bricks under the front legs of your bed to prop yourself up.
 Sleeping on your side may also help you get a better sleep.

 We hope that helps!